-We may require substantial additional funding.
+We will require substantial additional funding.
 If we are unable to raise capital when needed, or on attractive terms, we could be forced to delay, reduce, or eliminate our research or drug development programs or commercialization efforts.

 We expect to incur significant expenses in connection with our ongoing activities, particularly as we commercialize QINLOCK and advance additional indications for QINLOCK, and our drug candidates, DCC-3014, rebastinib, and DCC-3116, and seek to identify lead drug candidates in our discovery programs.
 We expect increased expenses as we continue our research and development and initiate additional clinical trials and establish arrangements with third parties for the manufacture of clinical supplies of and seek marketing approval for our drug candidates.
-In addition, we expect to incur significant commercialization costs and expenses related to product manufacturing, marketing, sales, and distribution of QINLOCK and any current or future drug candidate for which we receive marketing approval.
+In addition, we expect to incur significant commercialization costs and expenses related to product manufacturing, marketing, sales, and distribution of QINLOCK, including preparations for a commercial launch in Europe, if approved, and any current or future drug candidate for which we receive marketing approval.
 Furthermore, we expect to continue to incur costs associated with operating as a public company.